 Miles

 This first stage of your 3 day Bitesize itinerary on the Kirkpatrick C2C includes an additional spur from popular seaside town of Portpatrick and through the landscapes of the Rhins and Machar peninsulas before reaching the small market town of Newton Stewart on the banks of the River Cree.
 Travel along mostly flat and undulating roads, passing through small settlements with coastal views as you begin your journey.

 Before you set off, take time to enjoy Portpatrick’s pretty pastel-coloured houses and picturesque harbour.
 From Portpatrick you will head across the gentle rural landscapes of the Rhins of Galloway towards Stranraer where you can explore the town – home to the Gateway of Galloway and the famous Oyster Festival – before setting off again.
-From Stranraer, a small 2 mile detour will bring you to one of Scotland`s finest gardens at Castle Kennedy.
-From there return to the route where you will be treated to views to the Isle of Man, and to the Valley of Luce, home to the 12th-century Glenluce Abbey.
+From Stranraer, you will head south west towards the coast where you will be treated to views to the Isle of Man, and to the Valley of Luce, home to the 12th-century Glenluce Abbey.

 Continue across the Machars peninsula, onto the country’s National Book Town Wigtown.
 Soak up the atmosphere before setting off to Newton Stewart.
-Treat yourself to a refreshing G&T at the fabulous Crafty Distillery and if it’s a clear night, why not try a bit of stargazing as you’ll be on the edge of the Dark Sky Park!
+And after all that pedalling, why not treat yourself to a refreshing G&T at the fabulous Crafty Distillery!

+Miles